Greetings and welcome,

 Auditions will be held at the Professional Building, 1838 Parkwood Avenue in Toledo.

-NEW THIS YEAR: short excerpts required for strings, woodwinds, brass, and percussion are listed below.
+NEW THIS YEAR: short excerpts required for strings, woodwinds, and brass, are listed below.
 Required for Symphonic and Philharmonic Orchestras only.

 (Please do not take repeats in your selected solos)